Updated: Aug 31

 An agreement: Grownups working together

 Let that sit for a moment.
-This is foundational to the rest of this post.
+This statement is foundational to the rest of this post.

 Regardless of whether this is a formal, signed contract, or a simple email confirmation, it means that the two parties need each other to accomplish this goal.